facebook/react/CODE_OF_CONDUCT.md

-Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.
+Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct; or to ban — temporarily or permanently — any contributor for other behavior that they deem inappropriate, threatening, offensive, or harmful.

 ## Scope

 This Code of Conduct applies within all project spaces, and it also applies when an individual is representing the project or its community in public spaces.

-Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+Examples of representing a project or community include: using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.